-Life vs Livelihood: India likely to be divided into 3 zones post lockdown
+India likely to be divided into 3 zones post lockdown

 The assessment shows that in India at least 400 districts have not reported any COVID-19 related activity.
 These districts could be opened up for activity, officials suggested.

-However there shall be no inward of outward movement of people in these districts to ensure that new cases do not crop up the official cited above said.
+However, there shall be no inward or outward movement of people in these districts to ensure that new cases do not crop up the official cited above said.